-The beeper has two different operating modes.
+The beeper has multiple operating modes.

-Beeper mode 1
+Beeper mode 1 Standard beep

 When the beeper is on (one press), a short beep sound will be made every time a tag is detected.
 Typing the command BP1 in the terminal program can also enable this.